Skip to content

 MLA style: Joseph H. Taylor Jr. – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Mon.
 14 Aug 2023. https://www.nobelprize.org/prizes/physics/1993/taylor/lecture/

-In 2020: divided, one half awarded to Roger Penrose "for the discovery that black hole formation is a robust prediction of the general theory of relativity", the other half jointly to Reinhard Genzel and Andrea Ghez "for the discovery of a supermassive compact object at the centre of our galaxy".
+2020: divided, one half awarded to Roger Penrose "for the discovery that black hole formation is a robust prediction of the general theory of relativity", the other half jointly to Reinhard Genzel and Andrea Ghez "for the discovery of a supermassive compact object at the centre of our galaxy".

-2020 Physics Nobel Prize awarded to Penrose.
+Description of the 2020 Physics Nobel Prize awarded to Penrose.

-WORK: “A black hole is a supermassive compact object with a gravitational force so large that nothing, not even light, can escape from it.
+WORK (Penrose): “A black hole is a supermassive compact object with a gravitational force so large that nothing, not even light, can escape from it.
 In 1964, Roger Penrose proposed critical mathematical tools to describe black holes.
 He showed that Einstein’s general theory of relativity means the formation of black holes must be seen as a natural process in the development of the universe.
 He was also able to describe black holes in detail: at their farthest depths is a singularity where all known laws of nature dissolve.”

 MLA style: Roger Penrose – Facts – 2020.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Tue.
 15 Aug 2023. https://www.nobelprize.org/prizes/physics/2020/penrose/facts/